Register Now for Asia Society's 2021 Summer Youth Programs!

 Monday, June 21 – Friday, June 25, 2021 | Virtual: 9 a.m. – 12 p.m.
 CT

 Explore the nuanced and evolving relationship between the world's two largest economies with an eye toward the future, including issues of trade, regional security, technology, and human rights.
+The application deadline has been extended to midnight on Monday, April 12, 2021.

 Session 2: Public Health